RealKGB/dcsd_lights/README.md

-# DCSD_LIGHTS
+# dcsd_lights
-A simple project to light up the LEDs on the Apple DCSD cable arbitrarily.
+A simple project to light up the LEDs on the Alex DCSD cable arbitrarily.
+It should support the DCSD 3.1, or the USB-C version, but mine has not arrived yet so I can't test.
+If it doesn't, I'll update it to work.
 The project is based on Mathieu Hautebas' DCSD_STATUS available on https://github.com/matteyeux/dcsd_status

-The DCSD cable is a factory cable used most likely for testing at Foxconn for the Apple devices.
-The cable features a gray box with 3 LEDs labeled "Busy", "Pass" and "Fail".
-Orange, Red and Yellow when lit.
+The Alex DCSD cable is a factory cable used most likely for testing at Foxconn for the Apple devices.
+The cable features a gray, black, or gold box with 3 LEDs labeled "Pass", "Busy", "Fail", which are colored green, yellow, and red respectively.
 Some extensive research has been carried out by `lululombard`.
 His research can be found on <a href = "https://github.com/lululombard/DCSD-reverse-engineering"> DCSD reverse engineering </a>

 The cable can be controlled using LibFTDI as demonstrated in the program and in Mathieu and lululombard's examples.